Chemical Allergies: Shampoo, Cleaners, and More

-Sometimes your doctor may suggest you see an allergist for a skin test, also called a patch test.
-The allergist places small samples of chemicals on your back and checks to see if you develop a rash.
+Sometimes, he may suggest you see an allergist for a skin test, also called a patch test.
+The allergist places small samples of chemicals on your back and checks to see if you get a rash.

-Keeping track of your symptoms helps your doctor make a diagnosis.
-You should include details such as:
+Keep track of your symptoms.
+It will help your doctor make a diagnosis.
+Note details such as:

 - What you were doing in the 24 to 48 hours before your outbreak

-- Any products you were using before the outbreak
+- Any products you were using before the reaction

 - How much of the product you were using and how often

-- Where the product touched your skin (even places with no symptoms)
+- Where it touched your skin (even places with no symptoms)